Sabbatical Archetypes

 Core feelings: Drained, exhausted, cynical, disconnected, longing for unrushed time, wanting to feel like yourself again.

 What this might look like: You intentionally reduce expectations — perhaps working lightly, or not at all for part of the time.
 You might sleep more, move your body more, reconnect with family or friends, read or enjoy other hobbies, or simply allow yourself unstructured days.
-You may still do some writing or thinking, but only if it feels restorative rather than draining.
+You may still do some work, but only if it feels restorative rather than draining.
 The success metrics here are things like energy, emotional recovery, and reconnection (not work productivity).

 The Reposition Sabbatical